 St. Anne’s parishioners are committed to working for justice and peace both locally and globally.
 Whether we are celebrating the International Day of Peace, discovering ways to become Beloved Community, signing our Parish Pledge of Nonviolence, serving dinner at a homeless shelter, making telephone calls encouraging people to vote, writing letters to our elected officials, or collecting money for persons in need, our spiritual call is to be guided by the power of God’s spirit to take risks for justice and the common good.
 With creative, Spirit-led leadership, we act with the expectation that we can, and will, help advance humankind’s deepest hope of justice and peace for all people.

-Parish Life Committee facilitates connections within the Parish in the spirit of hospitality and welcome.
+Bread and Blessings Committee facilitates connections within the Parish in the spirit of hospitality and welcome.
 We help cultivate opportunities for parishioners and visitors to gather in an atmosphere of love and mutual respect, sometimes with a focus, and sometimes just for the fun of it.
-Much of the work of Parish Life centers around food—coffee hours, 1st Sunday Agapes, finger food at receptions, potlucks and picnics.
+Much of the work of Bread and Blessings centers around food—coffee hours, 1st Sunday Agapes, finger food at receptions, potlucks and picnics.
 We also work closely with the staff and other committees of the church to provide necessary internal support for special events.”